GNOME/gjs/README.MSVC.md

 Notice that "JS_STANDALONE=1" and "--disable-jemalloc" are absolutely required, otherwise GJS will not build/run correctly.
-If your GJS build crashes upon launch, use Depedency Walker to ensure that mozjs-78.dll does not depend on mozglue.dll!
+If your GJS build crashes upon launch, use Dependency Walker to ensure that mozjs-78.dll does not depend on mozglue.dll!
 If it does, or if GJS fails to link with missing arena_malloc() and friends symbols, you have built SpiderMoney incorrectly and will need to rebuild SpiderMonkey (with the build options as noted above) and retry the build.